thecppzoo/zoo/design/AnyContainer.md

 This code base uses one fully portable way to change the type of objects in memory: *in-place-new*.
 It is clear that placement new would not make any sense if this operator wasn't an exception to the strict aliasing rules.

-**Note**: Readers are encouraged to note the awful code GCC 7.2 and predecessors generate for `notStrict` and `smart`: not only it checks for `nullptr` in placement new, it also checks for whether a reference is null.
+**Note**: Readers are encouraged to note the awful code GCC 7.2 and predecessors generate for `notStrict` and `smart`: not only it checks for `nullptr` in placement new, older versions also check for whether a reference is null.

 ### Further commentary on strict aliasing